Sign in

 Other articles you might like:

-They might be part of a bigger distributed team, such as InVision or Buffer, for example, or they may be remote workers for companies who also have traditional employees.
-Remote workers can also be self-employed and work from anywhere, possibly while also traveling.
+Workers working virtually could be a remote team member of a bigger distributed team, such as InVision or Buffer, for example, or they may be remote workers for companies who also employ traditional in office employees.
+Remote workers can also be self-employed, independent contractors, freelancers, and gig workers.

 On the other hand, digital nomads have a rather different lifestyle, in the sense that they move from city to city and country to country on a weekly or monthly basis.
-They also work remotely, but many of them are freelancers and do not have a permanent residence.
+They also work from a home base, but many of them are freelancers and do not have a permanent residence.
+This means that their home base may be based on a temporary arrangement such as an Airbnb, hotel, hostel, resort or retreat.

 work from home